deeplearning4j/deeplearning4j-docs/ai-winter.md

-footnote?
-In financial markets, these pessimists are called bears, and their optimistic counterparts are called bulls.
-Bulls and bears both have biases that color their predictions, and lead them to seek evidence support their beliefs.
-Being a bull or bear is not so much a matter of being right or wrong as never being right at the same time.

 ## AI Pessimists

 * [AI Winter is Well on Its Way](https://blog.piekniewski.info/2018/05/28/ai-winter-is-well-on-its-way/)
 * [AI Winter - Addendum](https://blog.piekniewski.info/2018/06/06/ai-winter-addendum/)

-##
+## AI Pragmatists

 * [Is machine learning currently overhyped?
 (Quora response by Scott Aaronson)](https://www.quora.com/Is-machine-learning-currently-overhyped/answer/Scott-Aaronson)

+### Footnotes

+* *In financial markets, these pessimists are called bears, and their optimistic counterparts are called bulls.
+Bulls and bears both have biases that color their predictions, and lead them to seek evidence to support their beliefs.
+Being a bull or bear is not so much a matter of being right or wrong as never being right at the same time as your opposite number.
+There's usually someone who calls the market right, and they play musical chairs with everyone else.*